adsric/devtools/README.md

 * Opera
 * Internet Explorer 9+

-This is not to say that it cannot be used with browsers older than those reflected, but merely that GulpKit's focus will be on ensuring our layouts work great in the above.
+This is not to say that it cannot be used with browsers older than those reflected, but merely that Dev Kit's focus will be on ensuring our layouts work great in the above.